nextcloud/documentation/admin_manual/configuration/auth_ldap.rst

 Turn off SSL certificate validation:
   Turns of check of valid SSL certificates.
 Use it – if needed – for testing, only!
-  A common mistake with SSL certificates is that they may not be known to PHP.
-  If you have trouble with certificate validation make sure that you have the certificate of the server installed.
-If it still fails, make sure that in the system's LDAP configuration file (usually  **/etc/ldap/ldap.conf** on Linux) the certificate is announced using a **TLS_CACERT /path/to/cert** line.

   * Example: *[ ]*